Federal District Court for the Eastern District of Michigan

 Wayne State University Law School, 2017

 Originally from New York City, David Walz graduated cum laude from CUNY Queens College with a Bachelor’s of Arts in Psychology in 2011.
 He then worked as a paralegal at an Insurance Defense law firm prior to attending Wayne State University Law School.
 David received his Juris Doctorate in 2017.

 During law school, David worked as a law clerk at a prominent medical malpractice law firm and served as judicial intern to the Honorable Mark A. Goldsmith on the United States District Court for the Eastern District of Michigan.
 He also was a member of the Wayne State University Moot Court team and served two years as Senior Note Editor for Wayne State University Law School’s Journal of Law in Society.
-He also authored an article titled “Conscience Clauses, Title VII, and the Religious Right of Refusal to Performing Tasks in the Workplace,” which is set to be published in the Journal (Volume 19, Issue 1-2).
+He also authored an article titled “Conscience Clauses, Title VII, and the Religious Right of Refusal to Performing Tasks in the Workplace,” which has been published in the Journal (Volume 19, Issue 1-2).